Deena Centofanti is an Emmy award winning anchor/reporter who specializes in health reporting and anchors “The Nine”.

 I didn't take it lightly at the time, and this is still a job I consider to be an honor and a challenge.

 As my work life blossomed so did my family.
 I gave birth to a daughter in 2002 and then another baby girl in 2005.
 My three children keep me fulfilled beyond words-as they often keep me humble as well.

 In my more than 2 decades at Fox 2 I have met so many incredible people, they share personal stories of hardship, tragedy, bad fortune… to help the rest of us learn and grown.
 I've cried with women facing advanced breast cancer, I've stood with parents who, with pride and tears, watch their disabled children ride a custom bike for the first time, and I've felt the despair of a family suddenly facing a devastating loss that no one saw coming.

 Whether it's joy or pain, when we're willing to learn about each other’s experiences and share our stories, you start to realize were all more alike than we are different.

 As I reflect, I am so thankful for 2 things; our Fox 2 viewers and my Fox 2 family, both have given me years of support, wisdom, laughter and love .

 So when you ask 'where are you from'?
 I'd say, right here.

-Maurielle Lue and Chuck Bennett break down some of the best and worst looks from players in the NFL.
+Maurielle Lue and Chuck Bennett break down the best and worst looks from NFL players around the league.